 Is Massage Therapy a New Practice?

-Although we’ve seen a rise in the awareness of the benefits of massage, it’s not new.
+Although we’ve seen a rise in the awareness of the benefits of massage therapy, it’s not new.
 Chinese medical texts that are over 4,000 years old reference massage, and a wealth of other historical documentation also tout the benefits.
-Hippocrates, who is considered the “Father of Medicine,” advised all doctors in his fourth-century writings to develop massage skills.
+Hippocrates, who is considered the “Father of Medicine,” advised all doctors in his fourth-century writings to develop massage therapy skills.

 US physicians started practicing scientific massage in the 1850s.
 Although this practice oscillated in and out of fashion, it has been a permanent wellness fixture since the 1960s.
 Today, massage is one of the most widely used non-pharmaceutical therapy options.
 Unlike many medications, it can help a variety of conditions.